rancher/dashboard/docs/developer/getting-started/development.md

 The older Norman API is served on `/v3`.
 The newer Steve API (see [here](https://github.com/rancher/api-spec/blob/master/specification.md) for spec) is served on `/v1` .

-In both cases the schema's returned dictate
+In both cases the schemas returned dictate
 - Which resources are shown
 - What operations (create, update, delete, etc) can be made against resource/s
 - What actions (archive, change password, etc) can be made against resource/s